kgrzybek/modular-monolith-with-ddd/README.md

 ### 3.6 Cross-Cutting Concerns

-To support [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) and [Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principles, implementation of cross-cutting concerns is done using [Decorator Pattern](https://en.wikipedia.org/wiki/Decorator_pattern).
-Each Command processing is decorated by 3 decorators: logging, validation and unit of work.
+To support [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) and [Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principles, the implementation of cross-cutting concerns is done using the [Decorator Pattern](https://en.wikipedia.org/wiki/Decorator_pattern).
+Each Command processor is decorated by 3 decorators: logging, validation and unit of work.

 ![](docs/Images/Decorator.jpg)

 **Logging**

-Logging decorator logs execution, arguments and processing of each Command.
-This way each log inside processing has log context of processing command.
+The Logging decorator logs execution, arguments and processing of each Command.
+This way each log inside a processor has the log context of the processing command.

 ```csharp
 internal class LoggingCommandHandlerDecorator<T> : ICommandHandler<T> where T:ICommand